kaizau/an-http-story/README.md

 ### VR

-- Trigger to move Zyra to block
+- Trigger to move Zyra to selected block
-- Trigger (hold) to drag blocks
+- Trigger (hold) to drag selected block

 ### Keyboard and Mouse

 - Arrow keys to move the camera
-- Click to move Zyra to block
+- Click to move Zyra to selected block
-- Click (hold) to drag blocks
+- Click (hold) to drag selected block

 ## Bonus 🍰